 In 2016 one of us (G.v.d.B.) visited Achanarras Quarry SSSI to collect material for a research project.
 This site is owned and managed by Scottish Natural Heritage.
-The site used to be accessible only through obtaining a permit from SNH, but this system was removed when the quarry was opened to the general public in 2008.
-The idea was that visitors would look through the spoil heaps in the quarry and report new findings to SNH.
+The site used to be only accessible through obtaining a permit from SNH, but this system was removed when the quarry was opened to the general public in 2008.
+The idea behind making the quarry public was that visitors would look through the spoil heaps and report new findings to SNH.
 In 2016 there were no restrictions concerning the duration of collecting.
-The collection rules were fairly unremarkable.
+The remainer of the collection rules were fairly unremarkable.
 For completeness they are shown on the right.

-During 2016 a number of weeks were spent by one of us at Achanarras Quarry to collect fossils of a fish that is quite closely related to Jamoytius from Birk Knowes and Ciderius from the Fish Bed Formation.
-During one day an SNH staff member visited Achanarras Quarry to check on the site.
+During 2016 a number of weeks were spent by one of us at Achanarras Quarry to collect fossils of a fish that is quite closely related to Jamoytius from Birk Knowes and Ciderius from the Fish Bed Formation, which makes it of particular interest to us.
+One day an SNH staff member visited the quarry to check up on the site.
 G.v.d.B. made known the purpose of his visit to the site.
 The staff member did not appear to know very much about fossils.
-The staff member asked who he was talking to, and this was made known.
+After a chat the staff member asked who he was talking to, and this was made known (the name was written down).

-We were aware that Colin MacFadyen would learn that one of us had been at Achanarras.
+We were aware that by asking our name and writing it down that Colin MacFadyen would learn that one of us had been to Achanarras.
 As policy advisor on geology, Achanarras is also his responsibility.
+This would be an interesting test to see if he would do something to try to block our work at this site, like what happened at Birk Knowes SSSI.

-With the experience of chapter 2, it came as little surprise that when we returned the following year, the collecting rules at the site had been changed.
-The new rules are shown to the right, with the new section highlighted.
+The following year the site was visited again.
+It came as little surprise that the collecting rules had been changed.
+The new rules are shown to the right, with the new section of interest highlighted.

 The difference since the visit in 2016 is that it is no longer possible to collect there for several weeks like one of us had been doing.
 There was now a limit of 7 collecting days.
-Was it co-incidence that the rules were changed, or were we the targets?
+Could it have been co-incidence that the rules were changed, or might we have been targeted?
 Consider the following:

 1) Who else has spent weeks at Achanarras since the quarry opened in 2008?
-According to the site warden we were the only ones.
+According to the site warden, who is a local farmer, we were the only ones.

 2) SNH placed an image of one of our fossils on the sheet of paper explaining the new rules (see above, and a close-up with comparison below).
 This fossil was photographed by the SNH staff member whom one of us met at Achanarras the year prior.
 This appeared to be a subtle message to us, not unlike the inclusion of a Dutch warning on the signs at Birk Knowes SSSI, as mentioned in chapter 2.1.